moggieuk/ERCF-Software-V3/README.md

 <ul>
 <li>Support all options for both toolhead sensor based loading/unloading and sensorless filament homing (with no toolhead sensor)
 <li>Supports sync load and unloading steps, including a config with toolhead sensor that can work with FLEX materials!
-  <li>Fully implements <em>“EndlessSpool”</em> with new concept of Tool --> Gate mapping.
+  <li>Fully implements *“EndlessSpool”* with new concept of Tool --> Gate mapping.
 This allows empty gates to be identified and tool changes subsequent to runout to use the correct filament spool.
 It has the added advantage for being able to map gates to tools in case of slicing to spool loading mismatch.
 <li>Measures “spring” after extruder homing for more accurate calibration reference
 <li>Adds servo_up delay making the gear to extruder transition of filament more reliable (maintains pressure)
 <li>Ability to secify empty or disabled tools (gates).